eaedk/template-of-ML-API/README.md

 # Template of ML API
-The purpose of this project is to create an ML API endpoint to predict against the request received from the client.
+The purpose of this project is to present a template to create a ML API endpoint to predict against the request received from the client.

 ## Setup